 In addition to our issuance capacity under the shelf registration statements, we also have access to FHLB advances with a maximum borrowing capacity of \$30.7 billion as of December 31, 2015, of which \$10.2 billion was still available to us to borrow as of December 31, 2015.
 We pledged loan collateral with an outstanding balance of \$36.9 billion to secure this borrowing capacity.
 The ability to draw down funding is based on membership status and the amount is dependent upon the Banks' ability to post collateral.
-Our FHLB membership is secured by our investment in FHLB stock of \$884 million and \$807 million as of December 31, 2015 and 2014, respectively, which was determined in part based on our outstanding advances.
+Our FHLB membership is secured by our investment in FHLB stock of \$884 million and \$807 million as of December 31, 2015.
 We also have access to the Federal Reserve Discount Window through which we had a borrowing capacity of \$13.2 billion as of December 31, 2015.
 On an annual basis, we process immaterial overnight test trades to ensure continued system functionality and borrowing capabilities.
 Although available, we do not view this borrowing capacity as a primary source of liquidity and did not utilize it during 2015 or 2014.